johannschopplich/animere/README.md

 To prevent flash of unstyled content, we want to hide all elements which are about to be animated later.
 This will be handled by CSS.

-But before we do do so, first we check if animations are appropriate in the current context.
-We implement a custom initialization resoler, which resembles the logic Animere.js uses by default.
+But before we do so, first we check if animations are appropriate in the current context.
+We implement a custom initialization resolver, which resembles the logic Animere.js uses by default.
 Add the following script to your document's `<head>`:

 ```js
 (() => {